YusufuShehu/YusufuShehu/README.md

 ### Hi there 👋

+I'm a Senior Research Scientist @ [Moogsoft](https://www.moogsoft.com/).

+I am the owner and author of [The Research Scientist Pod](https://researchdatapod.com).

+My favourite languages are Python, Java, and C++.

 <!--
 **YusufuShehu/YusufuShehu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.